 I added the meatballs…

-… and allowed the meat to absorb the rich tomato sauce for about 10 minutes, while also seasoning to taste.
+… and allowed the meat to absorb the rich tomato sauce, while also seasoning to taste.
 You are free to add extra water at this point if the sauce has reduced down too much.

 Can you smell the deliciousness through the screen?
 I sure hope you can 🙂